gman0/dummy-fuse-csi/README.md

 When `csi.plugin.restoreMounts` chart value is enabled, dummy-fuse-csi attempts to restore existing mounts on startup.

-It stores mount instructions in node-local storage.
+It stores mount instructions (device and mountpoint paths, mount flags) in node-local storage (a hostPath volume).
 These instructions are created for each `NodeStageVolume` and `NodePublishVolume` RPC and then later removed on `NodeUnpublishVolume` and `NodeUnstageVolume` RPCs.
 Should the node plugin be restarted after Stage/Publish calls, but before Unpublish/Unstage calls, dummy-fuse-csi will attempt to replay the stored mount instructions, remounting the volumes.

 This only restores FUSE and bind mounts from the node plugin onto the node.
 This is only one half of the solution.
 The other is restoring these mounts from the node and into the Pods that consume the concerned volumes.
 In order to do that, the CO must restart these consumer Pods, or they need to trigger the restart themselves (e.g. when a consumer container dies due to I/O error).
 Kubernetes doesn't implement this functionality yet, and it depends on the particular application how it handles I/O errors and if such error would make it `exit()`.